 - Witness statements

 The insurance adjuster will need copies of all medical bills, medical treatment records, and proof of other damages.
 The adjuster may also ask to take the child’s statement.
-It must also be taken into consideration that no matter how official the adjuster makes a child’s statement sound; a child does not have to give a record statement to process a claim.
+It must also be taken into consideration that no matter how official the adjuster makes a child’s statement sound; a child does not have to give a recorded statement to process a claim.
 Many times, allowing a child to give a recorded statement is not a wise idea.

 Depending on the nature of the injury it should be determined if hiring an attorney would be beneficial.
 If the child’s injuries are soft tissue, the parent can most likely handle the injury on their own but if they are more serious an experienced attorney is recommended because there is too much at stake.
 Attorneys have the ability to conduct a very thorough investigation.
-Oftentimes when an attorney is involved settle claims or trial wins will be substantially higher than a parent handling the claim by themselves.
+Oftentimes when an attorney is involved settle claims or trial wins will be substantially higher than a parent handling the claim by him or herself.

 Please share your thoughts below!